MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-authentication-methods-manage.md

 There are two controls for **Email one-time passcode**:

-Targeting using include and exclude in the configuration's **Enable and target** section is used to enable email OTP for members of a tenant for use in **Password reset**.
+Under the **Enable and Target** section: Tenant members may be enabled to allow Email OTP for use in **Password Reset** with specific groups included or excluded (or enabled for all member users).

-There's a separate **Allow external users to use email OTP** control in the **Configure** section that controls use of email OTP for sign-in by B2B users.
-The authentication method can't be disabled if this control is enabled.
+Under the **Configure** section: A separate **Allow external users to use email OTP** control enables use of email OTP for **sign-in** by B2B users.
+The Email OTP authentication method can't be disabled if this setting is enabled.

 ### Microsoft Authenticator